 Resources on this page are suitable under 12s.
 They focus on helping boys, but girls may also find them useful.

-Yes, it’s totally natural to be curious about sex, especially during and after puberty, but the type of sex that appears in online pornography is not designed to help you find your true sexual identity or learn about loving sexual relationships.
+Yes, it’s totally natural to be curious about sex, especially during and after puberty.
+However, the type of sex that appears in online pornography is not designed to help you find your true sexual identity.
+It does not help you learn about loving sexual relationships, either.
 Instead its purpose is to arouse such strong emotions in you that you want to keep going back for more.

 Internet pornography is a commercial industry worth billions of pounds.
-It exists to sell you advertising and gather personal information about you that can be sold to other companies for profit.
+It exists to sell you advertising and gather personal information about you.
+This information is then sold to other companies for profit.
 There’s no such thing as a free porn website.
-There are risks to your mental and physical health, relationship development, attainment at school and to involvement in criminal offending.
+There are risks to your mental and physical health and relationship development.
+Pornography can harm attainment at school and lead to involvement in criminal offending.

 The reason that sexually arousing material is restricted for children, anyone under 18 years of age, is not to spoil your fun, but to protect your brain at a critical time of your sexual development.
 Just because you have easy access to pornography through the internet, does not mean it is harmless or helpful.